hattie2801/about-me-page/README.md

 ## Features

-- Profile heading
+- About
-- Short bio
+- Career
-- List of hobbies
+- Hobbies
-- A link to your favorite site
+- Favorite Restaurants
-- Profile image (coming soon!)
+- Future Plans

 ## Technologies Used